 Parents and guardians can receive up to 30 minutes free parking in the MFA Garage.
 Present your Studio Art Class admissions ticket and parking ticket to the garage attendant in the garage office.

 Children and Teen Drop-off and Pickup

-Parents and guardians must bring children to and retrieve them from the class location and instructor, unless otherwise noted on registration confirmation.
+Parents and guardians must bring children to and from the class location, unless otherwise noted in the registration confirmation.
 Free thirty-minute parking is permitted in the garage on Museum Road for this drop off/pick up period.
-For the Saturday Children and Teen classes during the school year, a Drop Off and Pick Up Service is available for families to drop their child off at the Huntington Entrance before class begins and pick their child up at the end of the class from the Huntington Entrance.
-Parents and Guardians using the Drop Off and/ or Pick Up service must sign in with the Studio Art Classes Staff upon arrival.
+For the Saturday and Sunday children and teen classes during the school year, a drop off and pick up service is available for families to drop their child off at the Huntington Entrance before class begins and pick their child up at the end of the class from the Huntington Entrance.
+Parents and guardians using the drop off and/or pick up service must sign in with the Studio Art Classes Staff upon arrival.
 Staff will be waiting at the Huntington Entrance each Saturday and Sunday morning from 10–10:15 am and from 1–1:15 pm for afternoon classes.
-Please note: all children under age 14 must be accompanied by an adult 18 or older in the Museum.
+Please note: all children under the age of 14 must be accompanied by an adult 18 or older in the Museum.
 Teen ages 14 and above may self dismiss.